-The collections of the MCHS have grown considerably since 1996, with the acquiring of the Figh-Pickett-Barnes School House that provides the space to properly house the growing collections of books, both historical and genealogical, extensive photograph collections of homes, citizens, businesses, and historical sites, and physical artifacts with historical Montgomery connections.
+The collections of the MCHS have grown considerably since 1996, with the acquiring of the Figh-Pickett-Barnes School House.
+This house provides the space to properly store our growing collection of books, both historical and genealogical.
+It also houses our extensive photograph collection of homes, citizens, businesses and historical sites, as well as physical artifacts with historical Montgomery connections.

 The Society holds two membership meetings per year, publishes a quarterly newsletter with historical articles written in the past, as well as current articles, highlighting historical subjects.
 It also holds various other events in the year, such as their annual Bar-B-Que, always located at a local historical site.
 It also has scheduled Archives Donations Days for the public to bring historical material to be added to our archives.
 We are prepared on these events to scan material if you do not want to part with treasured items like photographs.

 The Society office is open Monday through Friday from 9 until 4.
 If you plan a visit, please call in advance to be certain we are not on a research excursion.
 (334) 264-1837.